Why Singapore Employers Need To Be Prepared For An Older Workforce

-With Singapore’s rapidly greying population, businesses in Singapore will inevitably find themselves hiring more senior employees.
+With Singapore’s rapidly greying population, businesses here will inevitably find themselves hiring more senior employees.
 Employers need to be prepared not just to hire and manage older workers, but also train them – so they remain relevant in the workforce.

-Today, the median age of workers in Singapore is 44 years old.
-To put this into perspective, for every 23-year-old fresh graduate that is hired, there is a 65-year-old employee in the workforce.
+As of 2024, the median age of workers in Singapore is 45 years old.
+To put this into perspective, for every 25-year-old fresh graduate that is hired, there is likely a 65-year-old employee in the workforce.

 Singapore Has A Rapidly Ageing Population